 HBOT should not be considered as a complete therapy plan for specific medical conditions without a medical prescription and consultation.

 In recent years there have been numerous studies confirming the benefits of regular dives (daily) in soft-shelled chambers at 1.3 ATA (Atmospheres).
 You can see those studies here.

 mHBOT (Soft-shelled chambers) and other conditions

 Although mHBOT is not approved for the treatment of conditions like Alzheimer’s, stroke or Autism, MS, Spinal injuries and depression, it is believed that mHBOT can provide additional support for individuals living with these conditions, among others.

 Over 500 American NFL professional players alone have used the soft, portable chambers to accelerate the repair of injuries with the added benefit of being able to travel with these chambers to games.

 Mobile phones and electrical equipment can be safely used in an mHBOT environment

-Over the past 10 years there has been far more research and studies into the benefits of the soft shelled chambers, far more affordable then the hard shell and with rental options, allowing a far greater number of people to have access to this emerging therapy.
+Over the past 10 years, there has been far more research and studies into the benefits of soft-shelled chambers.
+They are far more affordable than the hard-shell and, with rental options, allow a far greater number of people to have access to this therapy.

-Considering buying a Hyperbaric Chamber?
-You can download one of our valuable Free Buyers Guides here.
+Considering buying a Hyperbaric Oxygen Therapy Chamber?
+You can download one of our valuable Free Buyer’s Guides here.